EMDR Consultant and

 CBT and EMDR Therapist

 Emma is a professionally qualified mental health nurse, Cognitive Behavioural Psychotherapist and EMDR therapist with over 20 years of experience working within the NHS.

-Emma is a BABCP accredited Cognitive Behavioural Psychotherapist and has completed her training in EMDR.
+Emma is a BABCP accredited Cognitive Behavioural Psychotherapist and is an EMDR therapist.
 She is able to provide CBT for people experiencing depression and a wide range of anxiety disorders including specific phobias, PTSD, panic disorder, stress, OCD, social anxiety and health anxiety.
 Emma is particularly experienced in working with the psychological effects of physical illness.

 In addition to her private practice work, Emma is currently employed by the NHS as a clinical nurse specialist.